agg23/openfpga-chip32-sim/README.md

 | **s**          | Step through this instruction to the next                                                               |
 | **m**          | Switch the display mode to/from memory.
 Arrow keys up/down will allow you to scroll memory when visible |
 | **q**/**quit** | Quit the simulator                                                                                      |

+## Docs

+[The official Analogue CHIP32 docs can be found here](https://www.analogue.co/developer/docs/chip32-vm).
+Unfortunately, the opcode page hasn't been published for some reason, but hopefully it will be soon.